 Lower Run: There is a Class II-III run from the normal take-out down to Navajo Lake.
 This section is more open, through ranch land and has great fishing.
 However, be VERY CAREFUL (especially early in the season) as many ranchers illegally string barbed wire fences across the river.
 The take-out for this lower stretch is just north of Arboles on river left.

-Shuttle: From Durango travel U.S. 160 east 40 miles.
+Shuttle for Upper Run: From Durango travel U.S. 160 east 40 miles.
 Cross the Piedra River and turn left up Forest Rd. #622 (First Fork Road) one mile.
 Pull out on the left.
-Drive 10 miles to Hunters Campground (Short Run).
-For longer run drive past Fairfield/ Pagosa to top of hill and turn left at the Fina Station.
+Drive 10 miles to Hunters Campground (1st Box run).
+For the full run drive past the Piedra to Pagosa and go just past the Pagosa Golf Course to top of hill and turn left at the Fina Station.
 Drive 16 miles up Piedra Road (FR 631) to the Piedra Bridge.
 Put-in at Campground.